d3code/cmc-client-go/README.md

-# Coin Market Cap Client
+# CoinMarketCap API Client

-A Golang client for the Coin Market Cap API
+A Go client for the [CoinMarketCap API](https://coinmarketcap.com/api/documentation/v1/#section/Quick-Start-Guide)

+The CoinMarketCap API is a suite of high-performance RESTful JSON endpoints that are specifically designed to meet the mission-critical demands of application developers, data scientists, and enterprise business platforms.

 ### Install